SamuLumio/object-settings/README.md

 # object-settings

-Simple object-oriented Python config library, where your settings are objects.
+Simple-to-use object-oriented Python config library, where your settings are objects.

-Their values have automatic validation and get saved to a file that's seamlessly written and read in the background, so you don't have to worry about it, and it's quick to define and use settings (see examples below)
+Their values have automatic validation and get saved to a file that's seamlessly written and read in the background, so you don't have to worry about any of it.
+This makes it quick to define and use settings (see examples below).

 Installation & usage